KDE/documentation-docs-kdenlive-org/exporting/render.rst

 After saving the script, the top tab in the window switches to :guilabel:`Scripts`.
 This lists all the scripts you have generated, including scripts from other projects.

-In this example three scripts were created based on the guides in the timeline.
+In this example three scripts were created based on the timeline marker in the timeline.
 Be sure and keep the :file:`.mlt` extension otherwise the rendering script will not be generated.

 .. rst-class:: clear-both